arahm071/The-Power-of-a-Button/README.md

 Given the non-normal data distribution, a non-parametric test, the Mann-Whitney U test, is a more suitable choice for analyzing the CTR difference between the control and testing groups.

-**Key Point:** Verifying assumptions ensures we select the appropriate statistical test, leading to more reliable conclusions for our A/B testing results.
+**Key Point:** Verifying assumptions ensures we select the appropriate statistical test, leading to more reliable conclusions for our hypothesis testing on the A/B testing dataset's results.

 ### **Hypothesis Testing: The Mann-Whitney U Test for Binary Data**